 Community Development staff will be working on the housing action plan starting in 2020, to be completed by June 30, 2021.
 Public involvement will be key in this process.
-Stay tuned for more information on how you can be involved.
+For more information please click here: Housing Action Plan

 Comprehensive Plan – Housing Element

 The Housing Element of the City of Monroe’s Comprehensive Plan includes policies that support affordable housing and a diverse range of housing options.

 In the 2019 Regular Session, the Washington State Legislature approved, and the Governor signed Substitute House Bill 1406 which authorizes the governing body of a city of county to impose a local sales and use tax for the acquisition, construction or rehabilitation of affordable housing or supportive housing, and, if eligible for providing rental assistance to tenants.
 The tax must be used to assist persons whose income is at or below 60% of the city’s median income.